amandasuzzanne/jquery-test/README.md

-# Learn more about jquery
+# Learn more about Jquery